 Put the tempdb database on disks that differ from those that are used by user databases.

 Starting with SQL Server 2016, tempdb performance is further optimized in the following ways:

 - Temporary tables and table variables are cached.
 Caching allows operations that drop and create the temporary objects to execute very quickly and reduces page allocation contention.

-- Allocation page latching protocol is improved.
-This reduces the number of UP (update) latches that are used.
+- Allocation page latching protocol is improved to reduce the number of UP (update) latches that are used.

-- Logging overhead for tempdb is reduced.
-This reduces disk I/O bandwidth consumption on the tempdb log file.
+- Logging overhead for tempdb is reduced to reduce disk I/O bandwidth consumption on the tempdb log file.

 - Setup adds multiple tempdb data files during a new instance installation.
-This task can be accomplished with the new UI input control on the Database Engine Configuration section and a command line parameter /SQLTEMPDBFILECOUNT.
-By default, setup will add as many tempdb data files as the logical processor count or 8, whichever is lower.
+This task can be accomplished with the new UI input control on the Database Engine Configuration section and a command-line parameter /SQLTEMPDBFILECOUNT.
+By default, setup adds as many tempdb data files as the logical processor count or eight, whichever is lower.